sefdigital/jitsi-meet/README.md

 ## Release notes

-Release notes for Jitsi Meet are maintained on [this repository](https://github.com/jitsi/jitsi-meet-release-notes).
+Release notes for SEF Digital Meet are maintained on [this repository](https://github.com/jitsi/jitsi-meet-release-notes).

 ## Development